Broccoliux/repo-roaster/journal.md

 its not working, ahh idk whats wrong code looks ok

-ohh man finally made the made the download button
+ohh man finally made the made the download button oky now its working perfectly.

-oky now its working perfectly.
+next i am going to make the optiion so the user can listen the roast i am going to use the eleven labs api, but i dont know how i am gonna get that mocking voice